godliver/godliver.github.io/_pages/talks.md

 Online Tutorial <br>
 Tutorial in the series of “AI & Data Science Training by Experts”, Busitema University, Uganda.

-## DOCTORAL CONSORTIUM - Conference on Computer Vision and Pattern Recognition (CVPR)
+## DOCTORAL CONSORTIUM - Conference on Computer Vision and Pattern Recognition
 Jun 2020 <br>
 Online Conference <br>
-I was selected to participate in the Doctoral Consortium where I could share my doctoral research. <br>
+I was selected to participate to share my doctoral research at the Doctoral Consortium of CVPR. <br>
 <u><a href="https://www.youtube.com/watch?v=wxi7f-CVPtI">Video</a></u>

 ## TUTORIAL ON “Research, Computer Science, and Gender”